Popular Products

 • Staying physically active to alleviate mood swings and weight changes.

-• Practising relaxation techniques to manage stress and hot flashes.
+• Practising relaxation techniques to manage stress and hot flushes.

 • Using over-the-counter vaginal moisturisers for vaginal dryness.